top of page

 Amy Huser

-Amy is a process-oriented abstract artist based in Wichita, Kansas.
+Amy is a process-oriented abstract artist from Wichita, Kansas, but now based in the Oklahoma City area.
 She holds a Master of Fine Arts in Painting from Wichita State University (2020) and a Bachelor of Fine Arts in Art History from the University of Kansas (2014).
-Her work has been featured in local galleries including Art House 310, ShiftSpace Gallery, and Clayton-Staples Gallery at Wichita State.
 With a passion for education & community, Amy has taught university courses, led hands-on workshops in weaving and painting, and played a key role in large-scale public art projects across Wichita.

 A Note From Amy